rafaelmegda/Resolucao-Exercicios-Hacker-Rank/README.md

-** Solution Hacker Rank Exercise
+# Solution Hackerrank Exercise

-This repositori have my solutions for Hacker Rank Exercise
+This repository has my solutions for Hacker Rank Exercise